 In New South Wales it is an offence to possess equipment (such as a printer or licence making machine) capable of being used to make identification information with the intention to commit an indictable offence.
 It carries a maximum penalty of 3 years imprisonment.

-“Identification information” means information relating to a person (whether living or dead, real or fictitious, or an individual or body corporate) that is capable of being used (whether alone or in conjunction with other information) to identify or purportedly identify the person, and includes the following:
+Section 192I of the Crimes Act 1900 defines identification information as information relating to a person (whether living or dead, real of fictitious, or an individual or body corporate that is capable of being used (whether alone or in conjunction with other information) to identify or purportedly identify the person, and includes the following: